 ⦿ 2 and 1/4 cups of water

-Instructions on how to cook brown rice and quinoa with Instant Pot
+Instructions on how to cook brown rice and quinoa with the Instant Pot

 - Rinse.
-This part is the same as cooking on the stovetop and rice cooker.
-Rinse brown rice and quinoa over a fine mesh strainer until the water runs clear.
+Rinse the brown rice and quinoa over a fine-mesh strainer until the water runs clear.

 - Assemble.
-Combine brown rice and quinoa in the instant pot and add water (following the ratio above) and salt or any flavoring agents.
+Combine brown rice and quinoa in the Instant Pot, add water, salt, and flavoring ingredients (if any).

 - Rest.
 Once the cooking time is complete, let it rest for 10 minutes.
-Once the timer shows (L0.10), with an oven mitt or cloth, carefully turn the valve back to venting to release the pressure.
+Once the timer shows (L0.10), with an oven mitt or cloth, carefully release the pressure by turning the valve to venting.

 - Fluff and serve.
-When the steam stops (about 1-2 minutes, open the pot and fluff the cooked brown rice and quinoa with a fork or spatula.
+When the steam stops (open the pot and fluff the cooked brown rice and quinoa with a fork or spatula.
 It’s ready to serve!

 Pros – Cooks faster than other methods and no soaking required